As you stand on the Platform

 Germans were the bad guys.
 Nevertheless, I couldn't help but

-develop a lot of respect for the German soldiers.
+develop a respect for the German soldiers.
 Most of them

 were just taking orders and doing their jobs... very effectively, I